 The songs are bright and energetic with memorable vocal melodies and guitar hooks.
 They manage to sound fresh and original but somehow familiar at the same time.
 In the NHK interview, Ai talked about how many older fans have said that Haku’s music takes them back to their youth.
 She attributes this to the influence of 90s US and UK indie on Haku songwriting.
 These 90s flavours blended with modern J-pop and J-rock influences give Haku their defining sound and broad appeal.

-Ai’s vocals are dynamic with an impressive range.
+Ai’s vocals are full of catchy melodies and fun cadence.
 Her lyrics (all in Japanese) touch on the universal topics of love and relationships with others, as well as her relationship with the world at large.
 Ai takes centre stage as the main vocalist and delivers crunchy rhythm playing on her 70s Telecaster Custom.
 She hopes to write songs that “stand the test of time” and from the enthusiasm of the live audience and the fact that they knew most these songs by heart, I think she is on the right track.

 Nazuna’s guitar playing is mostly clean with an unmistakable Stratocaster chime.
-She sometimes doubles the rhythm guitar but more often wanders away on her own with mathematical and sweetly musical single-note lines.
+She sometimes doubles the rhythm guitar but more often wanders away on her own with melodic single-note lines.
 At NHK, she said that she wanted to invent guitar phrases that “linger in your ear”.
 I think that Nazuna’s guitar lines are just as catchy as Ai’s vocals and the two together create melodies that are hard to forget.

 Kano is a creative bass player never lingering very long on a single note.
 Bass lines bounce along with the drums, counter guitar lines, experiment with harmonies and always add to the overall big energy of the song.
 Kano is also the second voice for doubling or vocal harmony and, in interviews, stands out as the most outgoing spokesperson for the band.

-Mayu keeps it all together with breezy style.
-Sometimes I can hear the tight clockwork precision of The Strokes and other times her side stick syncopated rim clicks remind me of Stewart Copeland.
+Mayu keeps it all together with breezy style, creative fills and lots of happy energy.
 She is a great drummer now but I think her ambition to learn and improve will sharpen her skills even more in the future.

 Each player in the band brings their own unique style but it is definitely the combination of these four talents that gives Haku it’s appeal.
 The musicianship is undeniable and their obvious close friendship just adds to their charm.